RchGrav/astraeus/astraeus.md

 **Goal:** Gather essential context about the project to inform agent designs.

 * **Think Hard** to inventory the project state, review existing documentation, assess the domain & complexity, and identify immediate & future needs.
 This requires careful inference and pattern recognition to inform optimal agent design.
-Use the tools (e.g., `LS`, `Read`, `Glob`) to survey the directory.
+Use your tools (e.g., `LS`, `Read`, `Glob`) to survey the directory.
 Identify major components – programming languages used, key frameworks or libraries, any existing tests, CI configurations, documentation, etc. This WILL influence what specialized roles are needed (e.g., if there’s a `mobile/` directory, perhaps a Mobile App Specialist agent; if there’s Terraform or Kubernetes config, maybe an Infrastructure agent).
     // orchestrator: think hard level engaged
 * Review any existing `README.md`, design docs, or `CLAUDE.md` files if present.
 Extract the project’s goals, target users, and known pain points if documented.
 If the project has open issues or TODOs in comments, note common themes (are there many bug fixes needed?
 Lots of planned features?).
 * Determine the domain of the project (e.g. fintech web app, machine learning library, etc.) and the complexity (monolith vs microservices, etc.).
 This helps in tailoring the expert personas.
 For example, a fintech project might benefit from a “Financial Regulations Consultant” agent, whereas a game development project might need a “Graphics Engine Specialist.”